 As we get to the end of our third week lying low at home, I’m sure we are all looking to be strategic about our food choices.
 We want to make those trips to the grocery store– or the coveted home delivery slots– really count!

-This kale and apple salad is a delicious and healthy way to use two ingredients that are great to have around.
+This simple kale and apple salad recipe is a delicious and healthy way to use two ingredients that are great to have around.
 The dressing softens the kale a bit and add great flavor.
 Crisp, sweet apple slices provide a nice contrast to the bitter aspect of the greens.

 Let’s talk more about kale in particular before we get to our recipe details.